tidychangepoint: a unified framework for analyzing changepoint detection in univariate time series

 1.2 Existing changepoint detection R packages

-Likely the most prominent R package for changepoint detection is changepoint (Killick and Haynes 2022), which implements the algorithms PELT, Binary Segmentation, and Segmented Neighborhood.
+Likely the most prominent R package for changepoint detection is changepoint (Killick and Haynes 2022; Killick and Eckley 2014), which implements the algorithms PELT, Binary Segmentation, and Segmented Neighborhood.
 PELT employs one of three different models: meanshift, meanvar, and varshift (see Section 5).
 For the meanvar model (the most versatile) the data-generating model can follow a Normal, Poisson, Gamma, or Exponential distribution.
 Penalty functions (see Section 6) implemented by PELT include AIC, BIC, and MBIC, but not MDL.

 The wbs (Baranowski and Fryzlewicz 2019) package implements the Wild Binary Segmentation and standard Binary Segmentation algorithms, the first of which is incorporated into tidychangepoint.
 The ggchangepoint (Yu 2022) package provides some wrapper functions and graphical tools for changepoint detection analysis that are similar to ours, but more limited in scope and usability.
 Nonparametric methods for changepoint detection are present in the ecp (N. A. James, Zhang, and Matteson 2023) and changepoint.np (Haynes and Killick 2022) packages.
 We consider these beyond our scope at this time, which is focused on parameteric models for changepoint detection.
+A Bayesian approach is implemented in the bcp (R-bcp?; Erdman and Emerson 2008) package, which is no longer available on CRAN.
 The qcc (Scrucca 2017) package is more broadly focused on quality control and statistical process control, neither of which are specific to changepoint detection.

 1.3 Our contribution